Herdsman45/Star-Scoper/SECURITY.md

 ## Supported Versions

-Currently, only the latest version of Star Scoper OCR is actively maintained and receives security updates.
+Currently, only the latest version of Star Scoper is actively maintained and receives security updates.

 | Version  | Supported          |
 | -------- | ------------------ |